HIST 3550 History of the Middle East in the Twentieth Century

 3 hours; 3 credits

 Ottoman and colonial heritage of the Middle East; competing ideologies; oil and its impact, origins and development of the Arab-Israeli conflict; Iran under shahs and clergy; roots of radical nationalism in Turkey, Egypt, Iraq, and Syria, sectarianism and class conflict in Lebanon; Islamic reform and revivalism; changing role of women and minorities.
-(Not open to students who have completed History 57.3 or 57.4.)
-Alternatively, may satisfy credit requirements in Transnational and Comparative History

 The City University reserves the right, because of changing conditions,